carpentries-incubator/cwl-novice-tutorial/_episodes/outputs.md

 > - `supplemental_figures_fastqc.html`
 >
 > Create a CWL `outputs` field using a `File` array that
-> captures all the files in a single output variable.
+> captures all the fastqc files in a single output variable.
 >
 > > ## Solution
 > >